Outsourced Quality & Regulatory Agencies: Right-Sizing Need and Cost

 Our firm provided the client with an overview of Regulatory Affairs and Quality Assurance strategy.
 Since they were bootstrapping the company, they asked us to fill the skill gaps across the functions.
 We began a steady process of backfilling where they needed new product support.

 As a result, standard operating procedures were implemented into the business unit needs.
 A risk assessment strategy was developed for remediating their product development in accordance with the developing QMS.

 Corrective and Preventative Actions

 The product has since launched and is a commercial success.
 As the company continues to scale, we continue working to augment their capabilities.
-The client value remains on-demand expertise while keeping expenses at a manageable level.
+The true benefit of this regulatory compliance project was on-demand expertise while keeping the client’s technical regulation expenses manageable.